-This is a set of two capitalization practice worksheets.
-They are suitable for different levels and each covers a different set of capitalization rules.
+Capitalization rules seem tricky to remember.
+However, with some practice, you can learn which words in a sentence require capital letters.
+Keep reading for a set of two capitalization practice worksheets.
+They are suitable for both beginning and more challenging levels, and each covers a different set of capitalization rules.

-A. DIRECTIONS: Circle the words in the following sentences that need a capital letter.
+Which words in the following sentences need a capital letter?
+Write them down on a separate answer sheet.
 There are 25.

 - my favorite books are green eggs and ham and horton hears a who.